exercism/DEPRECATED.v2-feedback/README.md

 We're primarily looking for feedback on:

-- major concerns—around user experience, usability, accessibility, or or inclusivity
+- major concerns—around user experience, usability, accessibility, or inclusivity
 - the new mentoring experience
 - rough spots or things that are confusing
 - anything that breaks in the new CLI